ricardomyt98/Redes-I/README.md

 # +++ TESTES E ANÁLISES +++

 	1. TERMINAL
 		1.2.
-Assuming that the switche have 24 ports (connectivity_test).
+Assuming that the switch have 24 ports (connectivity_test).
 			1.2.1. *1 host will create an one switch.
 			1.2.2. *24 hosts will create an one switch.
 			1.2.3. *25 hosts will create a two switches.
 			1.2.4. *49 hosts will create a three switches and so on.

 	2. XTERM
 		2.1.
-Checking the data transfer quantity with setting the TCP window size (50 hosts).
+Setting the TCP window size (50 hosts) and checking the data transfer quantity.
 			2.1.1.
 Considering the default time set in 10 sec, in default (max size) the data transfer quantity will be more than the TCP window size set in 8000.
 			*Client host:
 				iperf -c 10.0.0.50 -p 5566